azharsaepudin/AwesomeApp/README.md

 # AwesomeApp
-Awesome App have 2 module, module for App and Core. project specification Kotlin, MVVM, KOIN, Retrofit, Coroutine, Paging 3 jetpack.
+Awesome App have 2 module, module for App and Core.

+Project Specification:
+- Kotlin.
+- MVVM with clean architecture.
+- KOIN for dependency injection.
+- Retrofit for networking.
+- Coroutine.
+- Paging 3 jetpack.
+- Lottie Animation.
+- SSL Pinning Certificate.

 Core module contents:
 - domain layer and data layer (RemoteDataSource, Repository, model).
 - CoreModule(Network Configuration).
-- Implement Idling resource for instrument test.
+- Implementation Idling resource for instrument test.
 (Delete code idling resource on RemoteDataSource if you want to release).
 - Dependencies put on shared_dependencies for all module app.

 App Module Contents: